freem/nesmon/readme.txt

 open the "Game" menu, set the options above, hit "Apply", then Reset the system.

 The hardware side, is, well, harder.
-Pun aside, you'll need to have some way of loading nesmon (preferably a custom cart).
+Pun aside, you'll need to have some way of loading nesmon (preferably with a custom RAM cart).
 I currently do not have any schematics or plans for such a cart, though a RAM cart (or flash cart) could work.